Proactive Service Assurance in 5G and B5G Networks: A Closed-Loop Algorithm for End-to-End Network Slicing: Evaluation

-A simulation at the packet level has been developed utilizing \cite{del_2022} to replicate a 5G network environment that includes support for slicing features.
-The 5G E2E network slicing simulation includes the construction of an initial configuration comprising four distinct slices, including uRLLC (video gaming), mMTC (IoT), eMBB (HD video), and an in between application service like VoIP.
-Each slice has different service assurance requirements and resource demands.
-Fig. \ref{fig:e2e_network} demonstrates the implementation of our 5G network, which is reinforced by an isolated E2E network slicing mechanism that leverages virtualization technology.
+A packet-level simulation was developed using Omnet++ \cite{del_2022} to emulate a 5G network environment, incorporating support for slicing features.
+The 5G E2E network slice simulation involves the initial configuration of four distinct network slices: uRLLC (video gaming), mMTC (IoT), eMBB (HD video), and an intermediary application service, such as VoIP.
+Each slice is designed to meet unique service assurance requirements and resource demands.
+Fig. \ref{fig:e2e_network} demonstrates the implementation of our 5G network, which is reinforced by an isolated E2E network slice mechanism that leverages virtualization technology.
 The 5G CN enables the construction of VNFs in a dynamic manner, as displayed by the User Plane Function (UPF) in our experimentation.
-This enables a single slice to accommodate either a singular VNF or a group of VNFs supported by a load balancer.
+This enables a single network slice to accommodate either a singular VNF or a group of VNFs supported by a load balancer.
 Hence, the CN has the capability of facilitating the scaling of VNFs in both the vertical and horizontal dimensions.
-To balance traffic between VNF instances within a slice, a weighted round-robin load balancing algorithm \cite{10.1007/978-981-13-5802-9_35} was integrated into the network slice manager.
-In order to deal with the guaranteed bit rate requirements in network slicing, we have implemented the Hierarchical Token Bucket (HTB) queue \cite{5272182} in the router, which helps to isolate virtual network links in both TN and CN, and optimize resources.
+To balance traffic between VNF instances within a network slice, a weighted round-robin load balancing algorithm \cite{10.1007/978-981-13-5802-9_35} was integrated into the network slice manager.
+In order to address the guaranteed bit rate requirements in network slicing, a Hierarchical Token Bucket (HTB) queue \cite{5272182} has been implemented in the router.
+This queue has been shown to assist in isolating virtual network links in both TN and CN, thereby optimizing resources.